mapprotocol/developer-docs/docs/base/mapo-relay-chain/example/how-to-withdraw_en.md

 ### Withdraw

-This step will convert the reward status from pending redemption to the account balance.
-However, this step can only be executed after a 15-day unlocking period.
+This step will convert the reward status from a pending withdraw state to an account balance, but it can only be executed after a 15-day unlocking period.

 ```shell
 ./marker withdrawMap --rpcaddr http://127.0.0.1:7445 --keystore /Users/alex/data/atlas-1/keystore/UTC--2022-06-14T05-46-17.312327000Z--73bc690093b9dd0400c91886184a60cc127b2c33 --withdrawIndex 1